farfarawaylabs/react_native_starter_063/README.md

 for more info check out this tutorial: https://medium.com/@appstud/add-a-splash-screen-to-a-react-native-app-810492e773f9

+## Additional Libraries

+We decided not to include react-native-reanimated library in this version of the start project as just a few weeks ago react-native-reanimated 2.0 alpha came out.
+Verison 2.0 is a drastic change from the current production version and if you can use it in your project it is highly recommended to do so.
+Still, as it's currently in alpha version we decided to leave it to you to decide if to incorporate it into your project.

 ## Commits

 Each commit represent addition of a different package so you can easily pull from the commit you want.
 Each commit message describe what package was added to the project